Overview

 IV.
 Apply Calibration Findings

-After exploring all the tabs in the Calibration Data Visualizations, you can use the information you found to improve your Definitions, then see if the Agreement Rate increases with another Calibration Run.
+After exploring all the tabs in the Calibration Data Visualizations, you can use the information you found to improve your Definitions, then see if the Agreement Rate increases with another Calibration Review.
 To edit your Definition or Context, you can navigate to the Definitions or Context tabs, then click the pencil icon.

 Auto-Tuned Definition